 3. You're Drying Out Your Hair

 Washing your hair each day can strip it of natural oils, which can make your hair dull, dry, or frizzy.
-According to Andrea L. Hayden, Director of the International Association of Trichologists, you should be washing your hair two times per week, tops -- especially if you have fine, weak, or damaged hair.
+According to Andrea L. Hayden, director of the International Association of Trichologists, you should only be washing your hair two times per week, especially if you have fine, weak, or damaged hair.
 On the days when you don't wash, you can still condition to help rebuild moisture, according to Hayden.
+If you're taking a shower because your hair appears greasy or flat, you can mist it with some dry shampoo or oil-absorbing powder instead.

 4. You're Drying Out Your Skin